nhoening/StoSim/doc/tut/basic.rst

 contains all variable settings.
 We have only one possible setting now, so in ``examples/basic/data`` we now find the folder ``_steps500``, containing five log files (Why five?
 We told Nicessa to run each setting five times in the configuration).

 .. note:: Note that currently, Nicessa overwrites the data directory when it runs.
-You should backup big chunks of data when rerunning would be expensive
+You should backup big chunks of data when rerunning would be expensive.
+          You can also use the ``--more`` command to add to your current data collection (see the example :ref:`stochastic_example`).